 This row of 34 yellow penguins marching in a single file line across the Vltava River was created by the Cracking Art Group.
 As cute as the penguins are, they carry a serious message about climate change and plastic consumption.
 They are made out of recycled plastic bottles, and the artists hope to start a dialogue about plastic waste and the way human behaviour is threatening the habitat of penguins and other animals in Antarctica and beyond.

-During the twilight of Communism it was the site where young Czechs wrote their grievances against the regime.
-Despite many attempts by the authorities to whitewash Lennon Wall, it is now a permanent symbol of love and peace and is forever changing as artists and people write their poignant messages.
-It’s a popular tourist attraction so get there early of you want a selfie without photo-bombers.
+During the twilight of Communism, it was the site where young Czechs wrote their grievances against the regime.
+Despite many attempts by the authorities to whitewash Lennon’s Wall, it is now a permanent symbol of love and peace and is forever changing as artists and people write their poignant messages.
+It’s a popular tourist attraction so get there early if you want a selfie without photo-bombers.

 Watching the Proudy men pee

 The controversial artist David Černy manages to shock and provoke Proudy which was installed in 2004.
 The two bronze men sculptures are writing out famous quotations from Czech literature with their never-ending ‘pee’ onto a basin in the shape of the Czech country.
 It’s a pretty memorable sculpture and certainly has viewers smiling and taking note of the sculpture simply known as “Piss”.
 Certainly a memorable surreal art piece in Prague.

 || LOCATION: In front of the Franz Kafka Museum

 Bohumil Hrabal was one of the well-known figures of Czech and international literature.
 His books were translated into 25 languages, and a few of them were made into movies too.
 In the place where his house used to stand now a so-called “Hrabal Wall” can be found.
 It’s very easy to get there, the mural is right at the exit from Palmovka metro station (yellow line B).